 CCLs require constant monitoring and Service Level Agreements (SLAs) verification.
 How to provide such continuous monitoring and service assurance methods is an open problem that is evaluated by different Standards Developing Organizations (SDOs).
-However, much of the efforts are focused on the deployment process of E2E services, leaving aside the whole process of monitoring the services and E2E chains of Virtual Network Functions (VNFs).
-In this section, we review current initiatives on standardization bodies for modeling E2E service deployment and monitoring.
-Table 1 summarizes the main standardization efforts for expressing features of service deployment and monitoring.
+However, much of the efforts are focused on the deployment process of network services, leaving aside the whole process of monitoring the services and Virtualised Network Functions (VNFs), especially in the E2E scenario.
+In this section, we review current initiatives on standardization bodies for modeling network service deployment and monitoring.
+Table 2 summarizes the main standardization efforts for expressing features of service deployment and monitoring.